learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 have [a complete, colorful rainbow](http://i0.kym- cdn.com/photos/images/original/000/118/087/2468904593_6a7c692ab6.jpg).

+## Moving On

+When you're done with this lab type `learn` at the terminal.
+Make sure you pass the tests.
+Once they pass, type `learn submit` and you'll be ready to move on!

 ## Conclusion

 After we reviewed HTML and CSS basics, we moved on to create an HTML rainbow.